dreamportdev/Osdev-Notes/08_VirtualFileSystem/03_TarFileSystem.md

 ### Closing A File

-In our scenario there is no really need to close a file from a fs driver point of view, so in this case everything is done on the VFS layer.
-But in other scnearios, where we are handling opened filesi n the VFS, or keeping track of their status, it could be necessary to unmap/unload the file or the data structures associated to it.
+In our scenario there is no really need to close a file from a fs driver point of view, so in this case everything is done at the VFS layer.
+But in other scenarios, where we are handling opened files in the VFS, or keeping track of their status, it could be necessary to unmap/unload the file or the data structures associated to it.

 ## And Now from A VFS Point Of View